📊 Understanding HDF5

 • Can be attached to root, groups, or datasets

-In documentation, we use @ to indicate attributes: @platform means an attribute named "platform"
+In this documentation, we use @ to indicate attributes: @platform means an attribute named "platform"

 📁 myfile.h5 (the HDF5 file itself)